mrocklin/thesis/computations.md

 include [Tikz](tikz_computation.md)

-In section \ref{sec:language} we described a computer algebra system to express and manipulate matrix expressions at a high, symbolic level.
+In section \ref{sec:matrix-language} we described a computer algebra system to express and manipulate matrix expressions at a high, symbolic level.
 This symbolic work is not appropriate for numeric computation.
 In this section we describe a system to define numeric codes at a high-level.
 Later in section \ref{sec:matrix-compilation} we will use compiler tools to connect these two to build a more cohesive whole.

 Our primary target will be Modern Fortran code that calls down to the curated BLAS/LAPACK libraries described in section \ref{sec:blas-lapack}.
 These libraries have old and unstructured interfaces which are difficult to target with high-level automated systems.
 In this section we build a high-level description of these computations as an intermediary.
 We use SymPy matrix expressions to assist with this high level description.
 This system will be extensible to support other low-level libraries.
 We believe that its separation makes it broadly applicable to applications beyond our own.

 Specifically we present a small library to encode low-level computational routines that is amenable to manipulation by automated high-level tools.
 This library is extensible and broadly applicable.
 This library also supports low level code generation.

-Later in section \ref{sec:matrix-compilation} we connect the work in this section and in \ref{sec:language} to form a cohesive generator of high-level computations from high-level math expressions.
+Later in section \ref{sec:matrix-compilation} we connect the work in this section and in \ref{sec:matrix-language} to form a cohesive generator of computations from high-level math expressions.

 ### Atomic Computations

 Every BLAS/LAPACK routine can be logically identified by a set of inputs, outputs, conditions on the inputs, and inplace memory behavior.
 Additionally each routine can be imbued with code for generation of the inline call in a variety of languages.
 In our implementation we focus on Fortran but C, scipy, or even CUDA could be added without substantial difficulty.

 Each routine is represented by a Python class.
-In this paragraph we describe `SYMM`, a routine for **SY**mmetric **M*atrix **M**ultiply, in prose; just below we describe this same routine in code.  `SYMM` fuses a matrix multiply `A*B` with a scalar multiplication `alpha*A*B` and an extra matrix addition `alpha*A*B + beta*C`.
+In this paragraph we describe `SYMM`, a routine for **SY**mmetric **M**atrix **M**ultiply, in prose; just below we describe this same routine in code.  `SYMM` fuses a matrix multiply `A*B` with a scalar multiplication `alpha*A*B` and an extra matrix addition `alpha*A*B + beta*C`.
 This is done for computational efficiency.  `SYMM` is a specialized version which is only valid when one of the first two matrices `A, B` are symmetric.
 It exploits this special structure and performs only half of the normally required FLOPs.
 Like many BLAS/LAPACK routines `SYMM` operates *inplace*, storing the output in one of its inputs.
 In this particular case it stores the result of the zeroth output, `alpha*A*B + beta*C` in its fourth input, `C`.

 ~~~~~~~~~~~~~Python
 class SYMM(BLAS):